pikvm/pikvm/pages/flashing_hid.md

 # Flashing the Arduino HID
-This operation can be done using your RPi. **Before starting, disconnect the RESET wire from the Arduino board, otherwise the firmware will not be uploaded.** Connect the Arduino and RPi with a suitable USB cable.
-Log in to the RPi and upload the firmware.
-Then connect the RESET wire, disconnect the USB cable, and reboot the RPi.
+This operation can be done using your RPi.

+**Before starting, disconnect the RESET wire from the Arduino board, otherwise the firmware will not be uploaded.**

+* Connect the Arduino and RPi with a suitable USB cable.
+* Log in to the Raspberry Pi using SSH (`ssh root@<addr>` with password `root` by default).
+* Upload the firmware.
+* Connect the RESET wire, disconnect the USB cable, and reboot the RPi.

+Here the commands to SSH and upload:

 ```shell
 [user@localhost os]$ ssh root@<addr>
 [root@pikvm ~]# rw